juliandroid/DWIN_CR_10s_Pro/README.md

 - T5UID1_V22.BIN - "The GUI core program" - might be an update sent by DWIN
 - 0_DWIN_ASC.HZK  (font file, normally should be added via DGUS tool).
 Currently just copy/paste from/to DWIN_SET

     Make sure that those files (available in the original firmware) exists also inside your DWIN_SET directory that you are going to upload on your printer.

+    Edit: 0_DWIN_ASC.HZK could be generated via "0# word bank generating" link on the Welcome page inside DGUS tool.
+You can pick another font and generate HZK file.
+This will go inside the DGUS tool directory.
+Copy the file and overwrite the one inside your DWIN_SET.

+    ICO files can be generated via "DWIN ICO generation" tool from the Welcome page.
+To "decompile" an existing ICO, just find a page that uses the ICO file and preselect the Minimum and Maximum (ICON ID), by clicking on the "+" button - you'll see an Icon preview.
+The DGUS tool will extract and create a directory on the same level where your DWIN_SET is.
+For example "68_AutoLeve" with all BMP images inside.

 ## Open questions